 In line with our Value of “Care for the Community and our Environment”, we apply a continuous improvement approach to management of environmental matters, focusing on the efficient use of non-renewable resources, environmental management at our sites and the rehabilitation and remediation of contaminated sites.

 The risks and opportunities associated with climate change have been assessed.
-These are described in our 2015 CDP Report and in our 2016 CDP Report, which corresponds to the period covered in this online report.
+These are described in our 2016 CDP Report and in our 2017 CDP Report, which corresponds to the period covered in this online report, and which will be completed in June 2017.

 |We have conducted high level Life Cycle Assessments of the energy and carbon emissions associated with our two major manufacturing processes, making ammonia and ammonium nitrate.
 The first is based on our Phosphate Hill site, which makes ammonia based fertilisers.
 The second is based on our Moranbah ammonium nitrate manufacturing site.
 Each is representative of the scope and activity of our manufacturing operations across the Group.